kaganjd/sealion/docs/examples-router-and-computer.md

   const lineHeight = 20
   textSize(lineHeight)
   textAlign(LEFT, CENTER)
-  // Check if networkInfo has been populated by getNetworkInfo() yet by seeing if the 'gw' key exists if (sl.networkInfo) {
+  // Check if networkInfo has been populated by getNetworkInfo() yet if (sl.networkInfo) {
     // Draw the gateway in one corner of the canvas const gwString = `Router 👾 ${sl.networkInfo.gw}`